 The second variable capturing firms' openness toward search strategies is Cooperation.
-It uses the question 'During the three years 2006-2008, did your enterprise co-operate on any of your innovation activities with other enterprises or institutions?' and is a proxy for the propensity of firms to engage in active innovation cooperation with various partners.
+It uses the CIS question, "During the three years 2006-2008, did your enterprise cooperate on any of your innovation activities with other enterprises or institutions?" and is a proxy for the propensity of firms to engage in active innovation cooperation with various partners.
 The variable is constructed similarly to Openness and it is a count variable for the various types of partners which respondent firms cooperated with.
-While Openness can be considered as a proxy for knowledge spillovers, Cooperation is more closely linked to firms' cooperation strategy.
+While Openness can be considered as a proxy for knowledge spillovers, Cooperation is more closely linked to firms' actual cooperation strategies.

 To proxy for the type of innovations developed by firms, distinguishing between radical and incremental, we built two binary indicators.
-Product mkt and Process mkt are binary variables equal to 1 for firms introducing product (goods/services) or process innovations that are new to the market, i.e. that are not already available in the market from competitors, and 0 for firms with product and process innovations only new for the firms themselves.
-Both variables are considered as proxies for radical innovations and are used to test hypothesis 3.
-In our sample the percentage of radical innovators (34) is higher than incremental innovators (only 12 percent of firms).
+Product mkt and Process mkt are binary variables, each equal to 1 for firms introducing product (goods and/or services) or process innovations that are new to the market, i.e. that are not already available in the market from competitors, and 0 for firms with product and process innovations only new to the firms themselves.
+Both variables are considered as proxies for radical innovations and are used to test hypothesis H3.
+In our sample, the percentage of radical innovators is higher than incremental innovators (34 and 12 %, respectively).